 Strategy B: Optimize for the Click (The "Value Add" Approach)

 • Tools and Interactivity: Calculators, quizzes, interactive maps, and downloadable templates.
-An AI can tell you the formula for BMI, but it cannot offer a clickable calculator where you input your weight and height (yet, or at least not as well as a dedicated tool).
+An AI can explain the BMI formula, but it cannot provide a live calculator where you input your numbers and get an instant result.

 An infographic summarizing the "Value Add" strategy.
 It lists four quadrants: "Personal Experience," "Original Data," "Interactive Tools," and "Rich Visuals."
 Each quadrant has a small icon representing the concept, such as a person speaking, a bar chart, a calculator, and a camera.